NixOS/rfcs/rfcs/0102-moderation-team.md

 # Examples and Interactions
 [examples-and-interactions]: #examples-and-interactions

-- The initial Moderation Team is defined to be @grahamc, @zimbatm, @domenkozar,
-  @Mic92, @garbas, and @ryantm.
+- The initial Moderation Team - drawn from the existing Discourse and GitHub teams - is defined to be @grahamc, @zimbatm, @domenkozar, @Mic92, @garbas, and @ryantm.
 - Rename the Discourse Team to Moderation Team on https://nixos.org/community/teams/discourse.html and utilize https://nixos.org/community/teams/moderation.html.